 Negligence and Medical Malpractice: Reports may target doctors who deliver substandard medical care that harms a patient.
 This includes misdiagnosis, surgical errors, medication mistakes, or other forms of medical negligence.

-I had a client who was reported by a patient because the physician did not monitor his PA (physician’s assistant) closely enough.
-Yes, the PA was rude and probably did not spend enough time with the patient.
+I had a client who was reported by a patient because the physician did not monitor his NP (nurse practitioner) closely enough.
+Yes, the NP sometimes was abrupt with patients and probably did not spend enough time with all of them.
 However, the physician was forced to endure prosecutorial procedures by the TMB attorney and then sign an agreed order to oversee his staff more closely.

 Remember, the examples listed above illustrate only the most common violations of the Texas Medical Practice Act.
 You can read more at Texas Administrative Code 190.8 to see a more comprehensive list of reportable violations and to learn more about TMB Reporting Requirements.